prodillo/GAN_project/README.md

 <p align="center"><img src="https://github.com/prodillo/GAN_project/blob/master/gcloud_tutorial/image1-1.png"</p>

-After finishing the setup of your virtual machine you will get an error message because you don’t have a GPU quota assigned to your
+⋅After finishing the setup of your virtual machine you will get an error message because you don’t have a GPU quota assigned to your
 virtual machine.
 To solve this, you have to go IAM & admin->Quotas in the google cloud console, find and select the NVIDIA K80 GPU of
 your corresponding zone, click “EDIT QUOTAS” and then request access to the number of GPUs that you selected previously (1 in my case).